browserengineering/book/book/reflow.md

 next: security
 ...

-Thanks to our changes in [post 9](forms.md), our little web browser now renders web pages that *change*.
+Our little web browser now renders web pages that *change*.
 That means our browser is now doing styling and layout multiple times per page.
 Most of that styling and layout, however, is a waste: even when the page changes, it usually doesn\'t change *much*, and layout is expensive.
-In this post we\'ll put the breaks on new features and implement some speed-ups instead.
+In this chapter we\'ll put the breaks on new features and implement some speed-ups instead.

 Profiling our browser
 =====================